Xanadu (Olivia Newton-John and Electric Light Orchestra song): New Electric Light Orchestra version

 In 2000, ELO's Jeff Lynne re-recorded the song, with his own vocals, for the box set Flashback and the All Over the World compilation.
-Though it was billed as an ELO selection, the song was recorded by Lynne with Marc Mann on keyboards, but with no input from his former bandmates Richard Tandy, Bev Bevan, and Kelly Groucutt.
+Though it was billed as an ELO selection, the song was recorded by Lynne with Marc Mann on keyboards, but without input from his former bandmates Richard Tandy, Bev Bevan and Kelly Groucutt.

 Sharleen Spiteri version

 In 2009, Scottish singer-songwriter Sharleen Spiteri recorded the song for her second studio album titled The Movie Songbook which was released on 1 March 2010 worldwide.
 "Xanadu" was released as the lead single from the album in February 2010.